jclry1/ms4_citizen_tree/README.md

 # Citizen Tree <!-- omit in toc -->
-Citizen Tree is an online space to foster networks of people interested in growing trees to help one another brings trees from seed through to woodland.
+Citizen Tree is an online space to foster networks of people interested in growing trees from seed through to woodland.

 <a href="https://ms4-citizen-tree.herokuapp.com/" target="_blank">View the live project here</a>